grant-i/Project_4/README.md

 ## Key Features

-The dataset contains several engineered features that were helpful in normalizing the dataset from Kaggle.
-[Dataset link](https://www.kaggle.com/code/allunia/hidden-treasures-in-our-groceries):
+The dataset contains several engineered features that were helpful in normalizing the dataset from [Kaggle](https://www.kaggle.com/code/allunia/hidden-treasures-in-our-groceries):

 - `transformed_carbohydrates_100g`
 - `transformed_fat_100g`